HL7/fhir-shorthand/input/pagecontent/index.md

 * Instance
 * Invariant
 * Mapping
-* Mixin
 * Profile
+* RuleSet
 * ValueSet

 Note that not every type of FSH item has a direct FHIR equivalent.
-Alias and Mixin are strictly FSH constructs, while Mappings and Invariants appear only as elements within a StructureDefinition.
+Alias and RuleSet are strictly FSH constructs, while Mappings and Invariants appear only as elements within a StructureDefinition.

 Keywords common to many types of items include: